-Some smaller studies have linked paleo eating to improved weight management, but this has been a result of decreased overalls calorie intake (5,6).
-There are no studies implying that eliminating the paleo restricted foods increases your ability to lose weight more effectively.
+Some smaller studies have linked paleo eating to improved weight management, but this has been a result of decreased overall calorie intake (5,6).
+There are no studies implying that eliminating paleo-restricted foods increases your ability to lose weight more effectively.

 What we can take away from this limited research is similar to what we understand about improving dietary choices in general - eating more nutritious foods, especially diets high in fiber and protein, may result in improved energy levels and decreased appetite which in turn make reducing calorie intake feel easier (7,8).
 Paleo eating can support this with plenty of fruits, vegetables, and quality proteins to choose from.